How to Stop Varicose Vein Pain: A Complete Guide

 Incorporate simple, low-impact activities into your week, such as brisk walking, cycling, or swimming.
 Even small movements throughout the day can help.
 If you sit or stand for long periods at work, try to take short breaks to walk around.
 You can also do simple calf raises or ankle rotations right at your desk or station to keep the blood flowing and prevent it from pooling in your lower legs.

-Diet and Lifestyle Tips for Healthier Veins
+Diet and Lifestyle Changes for Healthier Veins

 What you eat and how you live can have a direct impact on your vein health and symptoms.
 Focusing on a diet rich in fiber from fruits, vegetables, and whole grains can prevent constipation, which can increase pressure on the veins in your legs.
 At the same time, cutting back on salty foods can help reduce water retention and swelling.